simp/pupmod-simp-simp_bolt/README.md

 ## Description

 This module manages Puppet Bolt.
-It installs and configures the necessary packages on systems specified as Bolt servers and ensures accounts are created on both servers and target systems to be managed with Bolt.
+It installs and configures the necessary packages on systems specified as Bolt controllers and configures accounts as specified on both controllers and target systems to be managed with Bolt.

 Bolt is task runner that permits automation on an as-needed basis.
 This means that all actions are initiated from the Bolt server, eliminating reliance upon